 A planner isn’t necessarily an agenda or calendar like the kind you might buy at the beginning of the year or before school starts.
 A planner can be anything you want it to be.
-In the planner community, you’ll see both the words journals and notebooks used the same as planner.
-That’s because journals and notebooks are often used as planners.
+In the planner community, sometimes you’ll see both journals and notebooks used as planners.
 It all depends on a person’s preference and style.

 Okay now back to the show 😉

-I haven’t researched this or anything but I would consider the ring-bound planner to be classic.
+Personally, I would consider the ring-bound planner to be classic.
 Depending on the size or brand of your cover or binder, your looking at 3, 6, or 7 rings.
 The rings, of course, facilitate high customization which is extremely important for lots of planners.
 The other feature of ring-bound planners is changing out your binder.
 Some women collect them the way one might collect shoes or bags.
-It can be a great style piece if your into that kind of thing (and if your pocketbook can handle it!).
+It can be a great style piece if you’re into that kind of thing (and if your budget can handle it!).